Pardon of January 6 United States Capitol attack defendants: Reactions

-A PBS/Marist poll conducted a month before the pardons found that 89% of Democrats, 62% of independents, and 30% of Republicans disapproved of pardons.
-Reuters/Ipsos polling conducted shortly before and during Trump's pardons found that 58% of people believed Trump should not pardon all those involved in the riot.
-One month later in late February, 83% opposed pardoning violent participants.
+A PBS/Marist poll conducted a month before the pardons found that 89% of Democrats, 62% of independents, and 30% of Republicans disapproved of them.
+Reuters/Ipsos polling conducted shortly before and during the pardons found that 58% of people believed Trump should not pardon all those involved in the riot.
+A month later, in late February, 83% opposed pardoning violent participants.
 Groups as diverse as the Cato Institute and Southern Poverty Law Center also condemned the pardons.
-NPR reported that some Trump voters expressed disapproval of the sweeping pardons, but that "Trump's staunchest supporters, though, refuse to believe that fellow backers of the president were violent that day" and cited conspiracy theories they read on social media.
+NPR reported that some Trump voters disapproved of the sweeping pardons, but that "Trump's staunchest supporters [...] refuse to believe that fellow backers of the president were violent that day" and cited conspiracy theories they read on social media.

 Trump

-After Trump issued the pardons, he answered affirmatively when a reporter asked if he agreed "that it's never acceptable to assault a police officer".
+After Trump issued the pardons, he answered affirmatively when a reporter asked whether he agreed "that it's never acceptable to assault a police officer".
 When asked to reconcile that opinion with his having pardoned someone who "drove a stun gun into the neck of a D.C. police officer" (this attack was against Officer Michael Fanone), Trump replied, "Well, I don't know.
 Was it a pardon?
 We're looking at commutes.
 We're looking at pardons."
-When the reporter confirmed that this individual had been pardoned, Trump added, "OK, we'll take a look at everything."
+When the reporter confirmed that the person had been pardoned, Trump added, "OK, we'll take a look at everything."
 He continued speaking for another minute, adding: "These people have already served a long period of time, and I made a decision to grant a pardon."

+On July 31, 2026, at a cabinet meeting at Camp David, Trump said of the rioters generally: "They went down for an innocent journey."

 Prosecutors

-In early June 2025, CBS reported that Greg Rosen, a top federal prosecutor, had resigned from the Department of Justice.
-Within the U.S. Attorney’s Office for the District of Columbia, Rosen had led the Capitol Siege section before Trump disbanded it.
+In early June 2025, Greg Rosen, a top federal prosecutor, resigned from the Department of Justice.
+Within the U.S. Attorney's Office for the District of Columbia, Rosen had led the Capitol Siege section before Trump disbanded it.
 Rosen told CBS: "The message that [the pardons] send is that political violence towards a political goal is acceptable in a modern democratic society.
 That, from my perspective, is anathema to a constitutional republic."

 On June 27, 2025, the Justice Department fired two supervising attorneys who had overseen the January 6 prosecutions and a line attorney who had prosecuted the cases.